 “WHY DOES HE HAVE TO SOUND SO SARCASTIC?”
 Natalie asked herself.
 He took everything from me!
 Natalie kept running this thought in her mind every time he looked at Huan.
 Huan, the usurper!
 You don’t deserve this media attention.

 “I’d better be going, Nat,” Atty.
 Fortuna said to her.
 “The arraignment is at one-thirty.
-Given the travel time and traffic along Marcelo Avenue, I’ll be there at the Metropolitan Court on time.”
+Given the traffic along Marcelo Avenue, I’ll be there at the Metropolitan Court on time.”

 Atty.
-Renato Fortuna was tall, large-framed guy that could wear any kind of suit perfectly well.
+Renato Fortuna was tall, large-framed guy that could wear any kind of suit well.
 He looked like his politician grandfather, a former president of the Colony.
-So whenever you looked at a hundred peso bill, you would somehow see his face, an aristocratic Spanish mestizo.
+Whenever you looked at a hundred peso bill, you would somehow see the resemblance of an aristocratic Spanish mestizo.

 “I don’t have much time to wait,” he said.
-“Just be there as soon as you have it.
+“Be there as soon as you have it.
 I’ll see you there in court.”